unccv/course_project/README.md

 ### Deliverables
 10 minute presentation + demo of your technology to your peers.
-Public Github repo containing well-documented implementation of your solution, final presentation, and deliverables from previous stages.
+Briefly tell the story of the problem you set out to solve, what you learned about the problem in each of the previous stages, and demo the solution that you have developed.
+In addition to the presentation, final deliverables include a public Github repo containing well-documented implementation of your solution, final presentation, and deliverables from previous stages.

 # Industry Partnerships